ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

    :align: center
    :width: 300px

-Note, this is not just the `training_step` as we had recorded in the 'Time Profiler Report' but it also includes all the callbacks/hooks that are executed during each training/validation iteration.
+Note, this is not just the ``training_step`` as we had recorded in the 'Time Profiler Report' but it also includes all the callbacks/hooks that are executed during each training/validation iteration.
 Since most of our callbacks are related to sanity and validation plots carried out during the validation, we should expect lower throughputs compared to training

-Below you can find an example of the report generated by the 'Speed Profiler':
+Below you can find an example of the report generated by the ``Speed Profiler``:

 .. figure:: ../images/profiler/anemoi_profiler_speed_report.png
    :alt: Example of AnemoiProfiler's Speed Report